NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 </Loggers>
 ```

-If you have problems with the binding, set the log level to `TRACE` (in place of `DEBUG`) and post a message to me (Nick Waterton) with a TRACE log covering 30 seconds before the issue and 30 seconds after (please don't send me a log with one line that you think is relevant in it, I can't tell much from this).
+If you have problems with the binding, set the log level to `TRACE` (in place of `DEBUG`) and post a message with a TRACE log covering 30 seconds before the issue and 30 seconds after (please don't send me a log with one line that you think is relevant in it, I can't tell much from this).

 ### Text Files